El Norte (film): Arturo Xuncax

 The first part takes place in a small rural Guatemalan village called San Pedro and introduces the Xuncax family, a group of indigenous Mayans.
 Arturo is a coffee picker and his wife a homemaker.
-Arturo explains to his son, Enrique, his world view and how the indio fares in Guatemalan life, noting that, "to the rich, the peasant is just a pair of strong arms".
-Arturo and his family then discuss the possibility of going to the United States where "all the people, even the poor, own their own cars".
+Arturo explains his worldview to his son Enrique and how the indio fares in Guatemalan life, noting that, "to the rich, the peasant is just a pair of strong arms".
+Arturo and his family then discuss the possibility of going to the United States where "all the people, even the poor, have their own cars".

 Because of his attempts to form a labor union among the workers, Arturo and the other organizers are attacked and murdered by government troops when a co-worker is bribed to betray them—Arturo's severed head is seen hanging from a tree.
 When Enrique attempts to climb the tree that displays his father's head, a soldier attacks him.
-Enrique fights and kills the attacker, then escapes with his sister Rosa and hides in a safe house until morning.
+Enrique fights back and kills the attacker, then escapes with his sister Rosa and hides in a safe house until morning.
 Enrique and Rosa thus escape capture, only to learn that many of their fellow villagers have been rounded up by soldiers.
 The children's mother too "disappears": abducted by soldiers.
 So, using money given to them by their godmother, Enrique and Rosa decide to flee Guatemala, the land of their birth, and head north.

 Coyote

-During the second part of the film the two teenagers flee Guatemala, travel through Mexico, and meet a Mexican coyote who guides them across the border.
+During the second part of the film, the two teenagers flee Guatemala, travel through Mexico, and meet a Mexican coyote who guides them across the border.
 This section includes various comic scenes relating to mutual stereotyping among different ethnic groups; the two attempt to pass themselves off as indigenous Mexicans, failing to convince one Mexican truck driver after naming the wrong destination, but later succeeding in convincing a U.S. Border Patrol officer by copiously peppering their responses with the Mexican word for "fuck", which a neighbor had suggested was how all Mexicans speak.

-Thus Enrique and Rosa are only deported to a border town in Mexico and not to Guatemala, giving them a base for a second attempt to cross the border.
-After their first failed attempt to cross the "frontera", where a man posing as a coyote deceives and attempts to rob them, they have a horrific experience when they finally cross the U.S.-Mexican border through a sewer pipe laden with rats; critic Roger Ebert noted:
+Thus, Enrique and Rosa are only deported to a border town in Mexico and not to Guatemala, giving them a base for a second attempt to cross the border.
+After their first failed attempt to cross the "frontera", in which a man posing as a coyote deceives and attempts to rob them, they have a horrific experience when they finally cross the U.S.-Mexico border through a sewer pipe laden with rats; critic Roger Ebert noted: